Ceasar/interviews/README.md

 interview_tools
 ===============

-The goal for this repo is to have a ton of tools and algorithms ready to make online interviews a breeze.

-If you are an engineer and are about to interview me, good luck!
+Tools to make online interviews easy.

 # Tools

 ## Copier

 The first and most important step is to find a way to copy text from a local file to a code-sharing website.
-This allows me to edit quickly and in my native environment, lets me do such things as write and run tests and import libraries.
+This enables editing in our native environment, which means we get to use our favorite editor, we can write and run tests, and we can import modules.

-Copier opens a browser, watches the directory it is run from, and whenever it sees a file is changed, copies the contents of that file to the online editor.
+Copier opens a browser and watches a file for changes, copying the contents of that file to the online editor on change.

 ### Usage

 ```
 pip install -r requirements.txt
-python copier [url]
+python copier [url] [file_to_copy]
 ```

-Then open up a new file and start editing.
-Note, only one file works at a time.
+Then open up `file_to_copy` and start editing.

 ### Notes

 At the moment, only collabedit and stypi are supported.
 Please check `copier.py` for the most recent list.
-Also note, much of the support is limited.
+Support is limited for some sites.
 Again, refer to the source for details.

-Also, because the copier is based on [easywatch](https://github.com/Ceasar/easywatch), if you are using vim you will need to disable backup files.
+Also, because the copier is based on [easywatch](https://github.com/Ceasar/easywatch), vim-users will need to disable backup files.
 To do so, add the following to your `.vimrc`.

 ```
 set nobackup " Do not make a backup before overwriting a file